gbv/paia/paia.md

 ## Access tokens and scopes

 All PAIA API methods, except PAI auth [login](#login) and HTTP OPTIONS requests require an **access token** as a special request parameter.
-The access token is a so called bearer token as described in RFC 6750.
+The access token is a so called bearer token as described in [RFC 6750].
 The access token can be sent either as a URL query parameter or in an HTTP header.
 For instance the following requests both get information about patron `123` with access token `vF9dft4qmT`:

     curl -H "Authorization: Bearer vF9dft4qmT" https://example.org/core/123